PhilipB06/EconomyCraft/README.md

 2. Type `/eco` in game to open the menu.
 3. Operators get an **Admin** button in that menu, or can run `/eco admin`.

-The default configuration works without changes.
+Default configuration works without manual changes.

 ---